evanacox/freestanding-rt/docs/customization.md

 > Note: Some of the following is technically "UB" from opening up `std` and using reserved symbols.
 I argue that it's not
 > actually UB, due to the fact that this library plays the role of an "implementation" where `std` doesn't exist :)

+## Building With `std`

+If you have a standard library implementation present, FRT can work with it.

+Define `FRT_HAVE_STDLIB`, and FRT will try to include C++ standard headers and use the types / functions within.
+Parts of the library that are simply re-implementations of the stdlib will 'melt away' into wrappers.

 ## Namespacing

 Any code generated inside of `std` that is not directly implementing part of the `std` interface is placed inside